RolandGao/BDRAR/README.md

-## I updated the code to work on the PyTorch 1.7
+## I updated the code to work on the PyTorch 1.7.
+Below is the original README

 # Bidirectional Feature Pyramid Network with Recurrent Attention Residual Modules for Shadow Detection